yspacedev/midi2tesla/README.md

 Simple converter for midi files to square wave tesla coil music

+For custom (and better quality!) music on prebuilt Tesla coils that connect over bluetooth or people who don't have, don't want to build, or don't find it convenient to use a fiber optic interrupter.

 A few notes:

 Midis with many simultaneous tracks and notes will have to have some tracks removed as they will not sound very good when converted into what is essentially 1-bit audio.
 Use something like https://signal.vercel.app/ to view and modify your midis.
 There are some large repositories of midis for Tesla coils specifically, and those files will often work decently well without additional modification.
 I recommend removing any redundant or noisy tracks.
 You can simulate how it will sound in the Signal app by changing everything to the synth (square wave) instrument.

+Features:
+- Basic polyphony on a single coil
+- pitchbend support
+- accessible playback parameters in code
+- simple to use

 Usage example: